Location: Arvada Ridge Commuter Rail Station, Arvada CO

 Description: Chromatic Harvest is inspired by geometric crop rows, reinterpreted in a contemporary way.
 A vibrant, kaleidoscopic effect connects Arvada’s agricultural past with its dynamic present.

-We envision an artistic gesture that features agricultural landscapes in an array of abstracted kaleidoscopic compositions.
+The artwork features agricultural landscapes in an array of abstracted kaleidoscopic compositions.
 This effect is presented on ‘folded’ ceramic steel panels, to create a lenticular effect that changes with the viewer’s perspective.
 These folded panels are integrated onto the rail station plaza wall and the east underpass wall.
 As viewers move by the wall, the imagery shifts between the various kaleidoscopic compositions in a moving gradient.
 Movement is more than a major narrative theme of this project; the viewer’s own movement becomes part of their experience of the artwork.